 Working in Probation has meant offering support to a wide variety of people with many different issues.
 It has taught me that the better I listen non-judgmentally, understand and empathise, the more that clients feel empowered to make changes.

 In 2014 I began training as a counsellor, and I qualified in 2018.
-I am now a registered member of the British Association for Counselling and Psychotherapy with 4 years of experience in counselling clients.
+I am now a registered member of the British Association for Counselling and Psychotherapy with 5 years experience in counselling clients.

 While training to be a counsellor I have had many hours of counselling myself, and I can genuinely say those experiences have been some of the most valuable I have ever had.